nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### 4.1.2 Design considerations

 The games of each friend is stored inside a `Map<GameId, GameFriendLinks>`.
-Before deleting a game, the links a friend has to a game has to be removed, by calling `Model#removeLinkAllFriends()`, before deleting the game by calling `Model#deleteGame()`.
-The game is deleted from the list of friends.
+Before deleting a game, the links a friend has to the game has to be removed, by calling `Model#removeLinkAllFriends(Game)`, before deleting the game by calling `Model#deleteGame(Game)`.
+The game is then deleted from the list of games.
 This process is illustrated in the sequence diagram below:

 <img src="images/DeleteGameSequenceDiagram2.png" width="1000" />